 Peace of mind

 Exotic animals can be fine one day and sick or worse the next.
 There is no second guessing when something goes wrong if they’re eating organic feeders.
 One batch of pesticide-laden fruit can wipe out an entire Dubia roach colony.
 We’ve seen it happen.
 What effects those chemicals have on herps as they accumulate in their tissues over time is anyone’s guess.
 Our guess is that the effects are probably not good.
 Feeding organic Dubia roaches offers some peace of mind.

 Are organic Dubia roaches right for you?

 While we pursue optimum nutrition at least in part through the reduction of man-made chemicals in our roach’s food, we understand not everyone thinks this is important.
 We’re OK with that.
 There’s nothing wrong with feeding animals non-organic insects.
 We do it all the time with crickets and mealworms.
 After making the switch from crickets to Dubia roaches, we stopped breeding other insects.
 These days we buy them from a supplier and gutload them before feeding them off.
 Changing to a total organic diet would involve breeding organic crickets and mealworms on top of Dubia roaches we already raise, and that’s too much work right now.
 One main organic feeder and a diet that’s about 80% organic Dubia roaches is enough.

-Whether or not you should make a switch will probably depend on many factors.
-All animals benefit from improvements in their diet.
+Whether or not you should make a switch may depend on a variety of factors.
 What you decide probably comes down to your situation, your views on organic foods, and what you want for your animals.
 It’s worth noting that some species may benefit more from an organic diet than others.

 There may also be more benefits to going organic for animals that live relatively long lives.
 All things equal, a 10 year old iguana may have five times the chemical and heavy metal exposure as a two year old chameleon.
-Whether that means younger or older animals benefit more from an organic diet is probably something that could be argued.
+Whether that means younger or older animals benefit more from an organic diet is probably debatable.